 • Diatomaceous Earth or Neem Oil (be sure to read the safety instructions and note that these products also affect beneficial insects)

-4. Repeat once a week or as needed for your level of infestation
+4. Repeat Regularly: To keep squash bugs under control, repeat this process once a week or as needed, depending on your level of infestation.

 Leave a comment